 Review during the third through the sixth year of probationary service is considered an accelerated review for Dell Medical School faculty who do not hold a joint appointment or hold a joint appointment within the Dell Medical School.
-In the rare circumstance where an individual is reviewed on an accelerated schedule, the executive committee or equivalent governing committee, and department chair of their department, the Dell Medical School APT Committee, and dean, shall recommend to the administration that they:
+In the rare circumstance where an individual is reviewed on an accelerated schedule, the executive committee or equivalent governing committee, the department chair of the candidate's department, the Dell Medical School APT Committee, and dean, shall each recommend one of the following outcomes to the administration.
+The two committees will each record a vote, and the chair and dean will each independently recommend that the candidate: